WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 <!-- at object capability level, use message
      at crypto level, use envelope, proclamation, messenger -->

-(A)lice has a file upload capability to the (C)loud storage system.
+(A)lice has a capability to the (C)loud storage system through which she can upload files.
 (A)lice also has a capability to send a message to (B)ob, and (B)ob has a capability to send a message to (D)ummy Bot.